TradingBotX/market-making-bot/README.md

 ## Contributing to TradingBotX

+We firmly believe that collaboration can empower TradingBotX to enhance its capabilities and provide a more comprehensive trading experience for all users.
+With this in mind, we kindly ask you to adhere to the established standards consistently applied to other exchanges.
+By examining the files and functions that detail the integration of existing exchanges within the bot, you can become acquainted with these standards.
+This approach ensures a unified and seamless integration process throughout the platform.
+Your dedication to these guidelines will significantly contribute to a cohesive trading environment that benefits our entire user community.

-Since TradingBotX is an open-source project, we welcome contributions from the developer community to enhance exchange integration support.
-If you're interested in adding support for a new exchange, here's the process:
+Given that TradingBotX operates as an open-source project, we enthusiastically welcome contributions from the developer community to augment exchange integration support.
+If you're enthusiastic about introducing support for a new exchange, here's the process:

-## Step : [Coming Soon]
+## Steps :

-We believe that together, we can expand the capabilities of TradingBotX and create a more comprehensive trading experience for all users.
+1. **Create Exchange Helper File:**
+    Inside the `/server/helpers/exchangeHelpers` folder, generate a new file named after the exchange (e.g., `NewExchange.js`).
+In this file, add the required functions like `orderBook`, `placeOrder`, `orderStatus`, `cancelOrder`, `walletBalance`, and `ticker24Hr`.

+2. **Implement Exchange Functions in orderPlacement.js:**
+    Inside the `/server/helpers/orderPlacement.js` file, add the required functions with switch cases for the new exchange.
+Ensure that the functions adhere to the required formats and standards for interacting with the exchange.

+3. **Enhance redis.js for Order Book Parsing:**
+    Within the `/server/services/redis.js` file, navigate to the `parseOrderBook` and `parseCompleteOrderBook` functions.
+Integrate switch cases for the new exchange to ensure proper parsing of order book data with the required formats.

+4. **Update constant.js for Exchange Information:**
+    In the `/server/helpers/constant.js` file, under the exchanges array, add the name of the new exchange.
+Additionally, in the `ExchangePairInfo` and `ExchangeCurrencyInfo` variables, include the default trading pairs and currencies you wish to incorporate for the new exchange.
+If needed, you can also make similar changes for existing exchanges to update their default pairs and currencies.

+5. **Testing and Pull Request:**
+    Once you have made all the required changes, thoroughly test the integration to ensure its functionality and compatibility.
+After successful testing, create a pull request (PR) with your changes.
+The team will carefully review the modifications, and upon approval, your changes will be merged into the codebase.

+    By following these steps, you will effectively integrate support for the new exchange within the TradingBotX ecosystem, while maintaining consistency and adhering to the existing standards of the project.